DataWranglerPro/website/README.md

 ## Services

+- We clean Structured data:
   - File sorting, filtering, and reorganization
   - Column splitting and combining
   - New column creation
   - Data formatting and normalization

+- We work on flat files such as:
+  - Excel
+  - CSV
+  - TXT

 ## Pricing

 - Monthly Subscription: $1,995/month
   - Unlimited file cleaning requests
   - 2 business days turnaround time per data file
-- Automation Fee: $495/task

 ## Meet the Founder - [David Rojas]

-With a deep passion for data and years of experience in the field, Your Name is the driving force behind Hedaro.com.
-As a skilled data cleaning expert, they have helped numerous businesses harness the power of clean data for informed decision-making.
-Your Name is committed to delivering top-quality service and exceeding client expectations.
+With a deep passion for data and years of experience in the field, David is the driving force behind Hedaro.com.
+As a skilled data cleaning expert, he has helped numerous businesses harness the power of clean data for informed decision-making.
+David is committed to delivering top-quality service and exceeding client expectations.

 ## Technical Skills Overview
 - B.S. degree in Industrial and Systems Engineering from the University of Florida